Landowner Compact Ranch Rules

-Welcome to the Flying M Ranch!
-To help us care for this wonderful area, we ask you to follow the ranch rules listed below.
+Welcome to the Flying M Ranch.
+To help us care for this area, we ask you to follow the ranch rules listed below.
 The Flying M and its neighboring ranch, the Bar T Bar, work with the non-profit Diablo Trust to help them manage the diverse resources and valuable landscapes of their combined 426,000 acres of state, federal, and private land.
-If you would like to learn more about the Flying M Ranch and the Diablo Trust, or you would like to leave us a comment about your visit to the ranch, please visit our web page at http://www.diablotrust.org/.
+If you would like to learn more about the Flying M Ranch and the Diablo Trust, or you would like to leave us a comment about your visit to the ranch, visit our web page.

-The Landowner Compact agreement with the Flying M Ranch will go into effect May 1st, 2017.
-The below ranch rules will begin to be enforced on that day.
-As always, please be respectful of these rules and private property until then.
+The Landowner Compact agreement with the Flying M Ranch went into effect May 1, 2017.
+The ranch rules will be enforced.
+As always, be respectful of these rules and private property.

 All persons must follow all Ranch Rules as well as all applicable State Laws and Regulations.
 These rules apply to hunting and recreation on all private lands and State Trust Lands on the Flying M Ranch.
 Violation of Ranch Rules or applicable State Laws or Regulation may result in immediate cancellation of the Ranch Access Pass, expulsion from the Ranch, and loss of privilege to hunt or recreate on this and all other ranches.